 Archie: To call it barbaric is an insult to barbarians everywhere.

-Uzza: Isn't it obvious; heretics.
-Or anyone for that matter, as was demonstrated by Islamic State which crucified Christians in Raqqa on crosses but kept the Islamic touch of cutting a limb on opposite sides.
+Uzza: Heretics, or anyone as was demonstrated by Islamic State which crucified Christians in Raqqa on crosses but kept the Islamic touch of cutting a limb on opposite sides.
 But, it is mostly for those who have returned Allah's gift of belief that crucifixion Islamic style is demanded.

-Gerry: So why were Christians crucified except perhaps to make fun of the actual crucifixion?
+Gerry: So why were Christians crucified, except perhaps to make fun of the crucifixion?

-Uzza: It would be hard to make fun of something that never happened.
+Uzza: Why make fun of something that never happened.

 Gerry: What do you mean?

-Uzza: In the Koran the crucifixion is one big illusion created by Allah to confuse the Christians.
-When it is supposed to have happened Allah had already welcomed Jesus, body and soul, into His Paradise.
+Uzza: In the Koran, the crucifixion is one big illusion Allah created to confuse the Christians; but not before catering the Last Supper which was not an illusion and during which the apostle acknowledge, at Jesus’ insistence, that he is a simple messenger of Allah.
+When the crucifixion is supposed to have happened Allah had already welcomed Jesus, body and soul, into His Paradise.